Paul Ford

 Interpreting The Continuum

-Excellence is movement within the learning corridor of Forming to Composed to Tempered, and at a pace where sensing and acting remain proportionate.
+Excellence is movement within the learning corridor of Forming to Tempered, and at a pace where sensing and acting remain proportionate.

 Systems rarely improve by going faster.